Good and Bad Reasons to Tap Home Equity in 2026

 Luxury Purchases (Cars, Boats, Jewelry, Vacations)

 Equity should be used to build long-term value—not to fund depreciating assets or short-term splurges.
-Taking on long-term debt for something that loses value (or disappears altogether) is rarely worth the risk.
+Taking on long-term debt for something that loses value quickly (or disappears altogether) is rarely worth the risk to your home.

 Monthly Budget Gaps